bullno1/bullno1.github.io/_posts/2017-04-01-switched-goto.md

 enum opcode_e { OP_ADD, OP_LOAD_INT, OP_JMP /* ... */ }
 ```

-With X opcode, we have gained the ability to do use (limited) higher order function in the C preprocessor!
+With X macro, we have gained the ability to do use (limited) higher order function in the C preprocessor!
 One fairly obvious use is to generate a "to string" function for enums:

 ```c